rdkcentral/firebolt/apis/pr-feature-media-info/core/Device/index.md

 ### audioFormatSupported

 Check whether content of a given audio format is supported by the device's current configuration.
+The result is based on the device's best possible audio output configuration.
 These values may change as different AV inputs or peripherals are activated or connected.

 ```typescript
 function audioFormatSupported(